xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 expressions.

-I suppose you realize the next step: we need to do  an assignment statement so we can  put  something INTO the variables.
+I suppose you realize the next step: we need to do  an assignment statement so we can  put  something _into_ the variables.
 For now, let's  stick  to  one-liners,  though  we will soon  be  handling multiple statements.